prneidhardt/Computer-Vision/README.md

 - Repository includes Jupyter notebook with Python code written for data analysis and model building

 ## Problem Statement
-- To identify the plant seedlings species from 12 different species using a convolutional neural network
+- To identify the plant seedlings species from 12 different species using a CNN

 ## Skills and Tools
 - Image processing